 Since coronavirus may be transmitted through respiration, touch and fecal-oral transmission, restrooms will require special attention.
 Though surfaces may be cleaned as previously noted and HVAC systems enhanced, additional measures are recommended to maintain functional restrooms for the workplace staff.
 The following strategies may be applied:

-Far-UVC or UVC lamps under lids of water closets.
-For water closets without lids, lids would need to be added.
+Far-UVC or UVC lamps under lids of toilets.

-Spray disinfectant applied to bowl of water closet during and after each flush.
+Spray disinfectant applied to bowl of toilet during and after each flush.

 Use of personal toilet paper.

 Far-UVC or UVC lamp to disinfect stall after each usage.

 Hands free toilet fixtures.

 Adopt procedures to minimize the dispersion of the virus in the restroom, such as limiting use of stalls with adjacent occupancy and closing lids when flushing toilets.